 * Produced by Port Republic School District in Port Republic, N.J, July 2012.

-* Scheduled to be produced by Lake Washington Girls Middle School, Seattle, Washington, June 2017.
+* Produced by Lake Washington Girls Middle School, Seattle, Washington, June 2017.

 THE HARTLEPOOL MONKEY-HANGING INCIDENT